SaMajerus/AnimalShelterAPI/README.md

 * Setting up the Database
   A super convenient feature of EF Core is that in order to use a MySQL database, we don't have to import an SQL file to MySQL Workbench.
   Instead--
-    * While still viewing the 'SweetNSavory' directory, enter this command:  'dotnet ef database update'.
+    * While still viewing the 'AnimalShelter' directory, enter this command:  'dotnet ef database update'.
   Once the resulting process is completed by EF Core, the database is set up and ready to go.
 <br>